ElenaBiagi/Finito/README.md

   -o, --out-file arg    Output index filename prefix.
   -i, --index-file arg  SBWT file.
 This has to be a binary matrix.
   -f, --f-file arg      The unitigs in FASTA or FASTQ format, possibly gzipped.
                         Multi-line FASTQ is not supported.
-If the
-                        file extension is .txt, this is interpreted as a list of query files, one per line.
-In this case, --out-file is also interpreted as a list of output files in the same manner, one line for each input file.
   -r, --r-file arg      reverse complement of f-file
       --type arg        Decide which streaming search type you prefer.
                         Available types:  rarest shortest verify.
 The